ManiPriya6787/EDA_LENDING_CLUB_ANALYSIS/README.md

 - Avoid approving loans under **14k** for applicants earning < **60k**.
 - Give preference to **verified** applicants with longer employment history.
 - Tailor interest rates and terms based on **income group** and **loan purpose**.

+## 📚 References

+Special thanks to <a https://futurevisioncomputers.com> **Future Vision Computer Institute**  </a>for their mentorship and support throughout this project.